-So should we be disturbed by the nonexistence of solutions in the general case?
+So, should we be disturbed by the nonexistence of the solution to the perturbation hierarchy in the general case?
 Actually no, and the reason is that we do not care about $h(t_{0} ,t_{1},..)$.
 What we care about is $y(t)$. \

 Inspired by this let us define an \textit{amplitude}, $A(t)$, by